rwcarlsen/cyan/readme.md

 # CyAn - Cyclus Analysis Tools

+CyAn contains command line tools for post processing and analyzing Cyclus simulation databases (http://fuelcycle.org).
+It is still experimental and is not guaranteed to be 100% correct.

+## Installation

 To install, you need the Go toolchain.
 You can get it from http://golang.org/doc/install or you can use your favorite linux distribution's package manager: